littleosbook/aenix/doc/book/user_mode.md

 binaries as well.
 We leave this as an exercise for the reader.

-One thing we can do to make it easier to develop user mode programs is to allow them to be written in C (but still compile them to flat binaries).
-In C, the layout of the generated code is more unpredictable and the entry point (`main()`) might not be at offset 0.
+One thing we can do to make it easier to develop user mode programs is to allow them to be written in C but still compile them to flat binaries.
+In C the layout of the generated code is more unpredictable and the entry point (`main()`) might not be at offset 0.

-One way to solve this is to add a few assembler lines is placed at offset 0, and which calls `main()`.
+One way to work around this is to add a few assembler lines is placed at offset 0, and which calls `main()`.

 Assembler code (`start.s`):